couchbase/cbft/docs/index.md

 executable as ```./cbft``` rather than some platform specific name like ```./cbft.darwin.amd64```.

-## A data directory for cbft

-Create a directory where cbft can store its config and data files...

-    mkdir -p data

 ## Running cbft

 Start cbft, pointing it to your Couchbase Server as its datasource